Markov-Restricted Analysis of Randomized Trials with Non-Monotone Missing Binary Outcomes: Introduction

 \section{Introduction}

-Non-monotone missing data are a common occurrence in randomized trials in which study participants are scheduled to be assessed at a fixed time points after randomization.
+Non-monotone missing data are a common occurrence in randomized trials in which study participants are scheduled to be assessed at fixed time points after randomization.
 One of the most common assumptions used to identify treatment effects in such studies is the missing at random (MAR) assumption.
 While MAR has been considered a reasonable benchmark assumption for longitudinal studies that have monotone missing data patterns, \citet{robins1997non}, \citet{Vans:Rotn:Robi:esti:2007} and \citet{little2014statistical} have argued that MAR is implausible for studies that have non-monotone missing data patterns.
 In large part, this is because MAR ignores the temporal ordering of the variables.

 A variety of missing not at random (MNAR) assumptions have been proposed for analyzing studies with non-monotone missing data (see, for example, \cite{little1993pattern,robins1997non,Vans:Rotn:Robi:esti:2007,zhou2010block,shao2012imputation,sadinle2016itemwise,shpitser2016consistent,tchetgen2016discrete,sadinle2017sequential,linero2018bayesian, scharfstein2021global}).
 In this paper, we focus on the temporally ordered version of the MNAR assumption introduced by \citet{robins1997non}.
 This assumption states that the probability of missing a given assessment depends only on the outcomes (observed or not) prior to the assessment and the observed data after the assessment. \citet{scharfstein2021global} introduced a set of identifying assumptions, indexed by sensitivity analysis parameters, that is anchored around the \citet{robins1997non} assumption.
 In the context of binary outcomes, \citet{scharfstein2021global} developed an inferential strategy based on estimating the distribution of the observed data using random forests and functionals of the full data distribution using the plug-in principle; they established $\sqrt{n}$-asymptotic theory.
-Unfortunately, there is a key computational limitation to their approach.
-It requires storage and operation on a $3^K$ vector of probabilities, where $K$ is the number of post-baseline assessment times.
-Experimentally, we found that this becomes computationally intractable on dedicated computational clusters when $K > 15$.
+Their use of random forests was a flexible way of addressing the curse of dimensionality \citep{robins1997toward}.
+Unfortunately, this approach will not work when the the number of post-baseline assessment times, $K$, is ``large".
+This is because their algorithm requires storage and operation on a $3^K$ vector of probabilities, which we have found to be computationally intractable when $K>15$.